rchakode/oneinsight/README.md

 Ciphering
 ---------
+It's also possible to deploy oneInsight so to it be accessible over SSL-ciphered connexions.
-Ciphering connexions requires to deploy the web files of oneInsight so to benefit from the SSL support of your Web server.
-You may need to consult the documentation of your Web server for more details.
+To that, deploy the web frontend files so to benefit from the SSL support enabled by your Web server.
+This goes out of the scope of this quick guide, consult the documentation of your Web server for more details.